-In March, 2015, Pimentel spoke at the UN Headquarters in New York City at the invitation of the Permanent Observer of the Holy See to the United Nations.
-During the US.
-Papal visit, Pimentel met with Pope Francis in New York City and presented him with one of her original paintings which depicted an immigrant mother and child.
+In March 2015, Pimentel spoke at the UN Headquarters in New York City at the invitation of the Permanent Observer of the Holy See to the United Nations.
+During the US Papal visit, Pimentel met with Pope Francis in New York City and presented him with one of her original paintings of an immigrant mother and child.
 She was first introduced to Pope Francis in August 2015 via a "virtual town hall" arranged by ABC news, which later aired in a one-hour special edition of 20/20.
-In December 2015, Our Sunday Visitor named Pimentel as one of eight "Catholics in the Year," awareded to "men and women, religious and lay who made an indelible mark in 2015."
+In December 2015, Our Sunday Visitor named Pimentel as one of eight "Catholics in the Year," awarded to "men and women, religious and lay who made an indelible mark in 2015."

 Under Susskind's leadership, MADRE continues to embody and advance the political principles that have always been at the organization's heart: the vision of a world where all people enjoy the full range of human rights -- and resources are shared equitably and sustainably.

 What if, in the middle of your live TV appearance, someone called in and asked for advice in overcoming their racial prejudice?
 For public policy expert Heather C. McGhee, the response was natural: she helped.
 That exchange went on to be viewed over eight million times.